WesleyyC/blog/_posts/2015-07-15-intelligent machine.md

 So people will say, why don't we just look at human's brain and see how that works?
 But human brain is a very complicated conditioning system, which I would think of as a chaotic system, and such system is very hard to trace, generalized and understand.

 What if human's thoughts are just like program, the way we design AI right now?
-Can human understand the human programm itself?
+Can human understand the human program itself?
 Similarly, can a program understand itself, what it does and how it does it -- some self aware.
 Can we write such function?

 If not, can human really understand their cognitive process/program and transplant it to machine?